 Peterborough has a long, strong history of landowning families choosing to conserve their property in a number of ways—during their ownership or when the time came to consider transfer of ownership including sale.
 Ideally, from a town planning perspective, a family's decision process includes conservation as a possible outcome.

-Contact the Office of Planning and Building to learn more about the many options available to landowners.
+Contact the Conservation Commission to learn more about the many options available to landowners.

 CONSERVATIONS OPTIONS AND EXAMPLES

 Options range from sale at market value to a "conservation buyer" on through to the other end of the spectrum: donation of the land as permanent conservation land.
 There are 'in-between' options as well.
 See below for details and examples here in town including names, faces and places familiar to many.

 1. CONSERVATION EASEMENT PLACED ON PRIVATELY HELD PROPERTY